-Economic Development
+Public Facilities for Economic Development

-City of Commerce City's Small Business Resource Center (SBRC) - Working with area non-profits, the SBRC desires to expand its abilities, availability, and services to entrepreneurs in the Service Area.
+City of Commerce City's Small Business Resource Center (SBRC) -Working with area non-profits, the SBRC desires to expand its abilities, availability, and facilities to entrepreneurs in the Service Area.
 The City will accomplish this project through two activities - staffing and renovations.
 One is a Public Service project and one is a Public Facilities project.

-Staffing - This public services project will allow the City will contract for a part-time position to support the City's Economic Development Division as follows:
+Staffing - This public services project will allow the City will contract for a part-time position to support the City's Economic Development Division serve City residents as follows:

-- Hold regular weekly hours to accommodate walk-ins at the SBRC - ii.
-Assist the City in initiating a revolving loan program for small businesses. - iii.
-Work towards the creation of a new financial literacy program and revolving loan fund for small C3 businesses - iv.
-Partner and coordinate with additional non-profit economic service organizations to increase the technical assistance offered at the SBRC.

-- v.
-Manage, schedule and operate the City of Commerce City's Small Business Resource Center, at 7270 Monaco Street. - vi.
-Prepare outreach materials outlining new programs and services in English and Spanish.
+- i.
+Hold regular weekly hours to accommodate walk-ins at the SBRC - ii.
+Work towards the creation of a new financial literacy educational program and small business loan fund - iii.
+Partner and coordinate with additional non-profit economic service organizations to increase classes, job training, and technical assistance offered at the SBRC. - iv.
+Manage, schedule and operate the City of Commerce City's Small Business Resource Center, at 7270 Monaco Street. - v.
+Prepare outreach materials outlining new programs and services for residents in English and Spanish.

-Renovations - This public facilities project will renovate the facilities to meet the needs of expanding the learning, employment and marketing opportunities.
+Renovations - This public facilities project will assist residents with starting a business, improving their business, and searching for employment opportunities.
 Renovations include:

 - i.
-A new presentation system including wiring, speakers, ceiling mounted projector and dropdown screen, wall mounted, wired and framed smartboard. - ii.
+A new presentation system including wiring, speakers, ceiling mounted projector and dropdown screen, wall mounted, wired and framed smartboard, - ii.
 Increase internet capacity through router wiring, firewall and switch. - iii.
 Install a standalone, analogue phone system including wiring, jacks and board. - iv.
 Install lockable cabinetry and replace the window in the front of the facilities.